MichaelQuelazar/demo-project/README.md

 # demo-project
-personel small projects/idea can be found updates will be irregular
+personal small projects/idea can be found here updates will be irregular